Todd Marinovich: Legal troubles

 Marinovich has had a number of arrests, many of which have been related to his ongoing drug problems, including nine arrests in Orange County, California, alone.
 He was arrested in 1991, while still a student at USC, on cocaine possession.
 In 1997, Marinovich was arrested on suspicion of growing marijuana; he served two months in jail, and a third at a minimum-security facility in Orange County known as the Farm.
 In April 2000, he was arrested for sexual assault, followed by a 2001 arrest on suspicion of heroin.

 In August 2004, he was arrested by Newport Beach police for skateboarding in a prohibited zone.
 Marinovich was arrested in a public bathroom in Newport Beach, California, in May 2005 after being found with apparent drug paraphernalia; he gave his occupation as "unemployed artist" and "anarchist".
 Marinovich was ordered to undergo six months of drug rehabilitation followed by six months of outpatient treatment as a result.

 In August 2007, Marinovich was arrested and charged with felony drug possession and resisting a police order after being stopped for skateboarding near the Newport Pier boardwalk.
 On October 30, 2007, he pleaded guilty to felony possession of a small amount of methamphetamine and misdemeanor syringe possession and resisting arrest.
 Orange County Superior Court Commissioner James Odriozola decided to give Marinovich another chance at rehabilitation and released him to a rehab program in Laguna Beach.

-During a period of sobriety from 2007-2008, Marinovich worked with National Drug & Alcohol Treatment Centers, located in Newport Beach, California, to help young athletes overcome addiction and to stay clean.
+During a period of sobriety from 2007 to 2008, Marinovich worked with National Drug & Alcohol Treatment Centers, located in Newport Beach, California, to help young athletes overcome addiction and to stay clean.
 In August 2008 after one year of sobriety, Marinovich was hired as a lecturer by Newport Coast Recovery, a drug and alcohol treatment facility in Newport Beach.

 On April 4, 2009, he was arrested in Newport Beach after he failed to appear in court for a progress review on his rehabilitation related to his 2007 arrest.
 He was ordered to be held in jail without bail until his May 4 hearing before the Orange County Superior Court.

 On August 22, 2016, he was arrested in Irvine, California after being found naked and in possession of drugs in a neighbor's backyard.
 Authorities say a naked Marinovich tried to open the sliding glass door of an Irvine home.
-He was cited for trespassing, possession of a controlled substance, possession of drug paraphernalia and possession of marijuana.
-Later tests concluded the controlled substance to be methamphetamine.
+He was cited for trespassing, possession of a controlled substance (later concluded as methamphetamine), possession of drug paraphernalia and possession of marijuana.
 Marinovich was sentenced to 90 days in jail, but could avoid jail time if he had a successful rehab and stayed out of any legal trouble for 36 months.